To manage model lifecycle, you can assign stages (such as

 cvis the parent directory).
 To get a better idea about this case, check out this example monorepo.

-- To assign stages using Iterative Studio, watch this tutorial video or read on below.
+- To assign stages using DVC Studio, watch this tutorial video or read on below.

 On the models dashboard, open the 3-dot menu for the model whose version you want to assign the stage to.
 Then, click on

 Assign stage.
 This action can also be initiated from the model details page or from the related project’s experiment table - look for the

 Select the version to which you want to assign the stage.

 Enter the stage name (eg,